tamirReznik/AI-Warriors/readme/AI Final Project.md

 **New Game** – start a new game without exit the current window.

-- **To see the current state (hp and ammo) of all warriors, click left, click inside the window, and the updated data will appear in the console.**
+- **To see the current state (hp and ammo) of all warriors - left click inside the window, and the updated data will appear in the console.**

 Warrior States